xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

 For serial-telnet data communication demo, the following are required in addition to the above:

 * A null serial cable to DB-9 connector.
 The cable will need a cross over between the UART RX and TX pins at each end.
 * If the computer does not have a DB-9 connector slot, any USB-UART cable can be used.
-For the demo, we use the BF-810 USB to UART adapter (``http://www.bafo.com/products/accessories/usb-devices/bf-810-usb-to-serial-adapter-db9.html``).
+For the demo, we use BF-810 USB-UART adapter (``http://www.bafo.com/products/accessories/usb-devices/bf-810-usb-to-serial-adapter-db9.html``).
 * A suitable terminal client software.
 For MAC users, try SecureCRT (``http://www.vandyke.com/download/securecrt/``) and for Linux users, try cutecom (``http://cutecom.sourceforge.net/``).
 We use hercules client (``http://www.hw-group.com/products/hercules/index_en.html``) on a Windows platform for the demo.

 Hardware setup